TheoSlater/YoutubeToMp3-Mp4/README.md

 - Created by Theo Slater.

-  This allows you to choose if you want to download an mp4 or an mp3 from a youtube link.
+  This allows you to choose if you want to download an mp4 or an mp3 from a YouTube link.
   You're welcome!

   May add MAC OS support in the future.

-pyinstaller **init**.py --onefile --name YTMP31.4
+pyinstaller __init__.py --onefile --name YTMP31.4